God of War (2018 video game): Reviews

-In terms of the game's combat system, Plessas said that unlike previous games, which often relied on the player to use many combos in a sequential fashion, this game is "more about individual moves strung together in response to the assortment of enemies being fought."
+Plessas said that unlike previous games, which often relied on the player to use many combos in a sequential fashion, God of War is "more about individual moves strung together in response to the assortment of enemies being fought."
 Although that difference may be small, he said that the independent attacks of the axe "feature benefits and drawbacks players will need to understand and master to be as effective as possible."
 Furthermore, although the axe is "conceptually simple", it is "mechanically fascinating".
 It "succeeds as both a versatile means of dismembering foes and as a key element in puzzle solving."
 He felt the axe and all of its features was "distinctly rewarding to use" and that it had more versatility than all of the weapons in many other games.
 Juba said the Leviathan Axe is "a well-balanced and entertaining tool of destruction."
 He liked how it "emphasizes a more calculated style of combat; instead of zoomed-out, combo-driven encounters, Leviathan makes you a tactician."
-He also enjoyed how the combat system gradually unfolded through the course of the game; although seemingly restrictive at first, he noted players will be rapidly alternating between weapons and skills.
+He also enjoyed how the combat system gradually unfolded; although seemingly restrictive at first, he noted players will be rapidly alternating between weapons and skills.
 While some reviewers greatly enjoyed the ability to call the Leviathan Axe back to Kratos's hand, Chris Carter of Destructoid felt it got old after a while.
 Atreus's implementation was praised; Plessas said Atreus is "surprisingly useful" and that he "lands in the perfect spot on the spectrum between independence and reliance."
 Faulkner noted that, "The interplay between Kratos ax, fists, and shield, and Atreus's bow makes for an impressive fighting system."
-Despite its different approach to combat, compared to the previous games, GamesRadar+s Leon Hurley felt the game was "every bit as brutally unflinching as previous games."
+Despite its different approach to combat, GamesRadar+s Leon Hurley felt God of War was "every bit as brutally unflinching as previous games".